Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 This Inca Trail trekking adventure includes the Inca Festival of the Sun, celebrated each year during the winter solstice; an authentic celebration to worship Apu Inti Taita, the Sun God.
 Processions, music and dancers in traditional clothing will offer their praises for the return of the Sun, the source of life.

-Note: You will need to depart a day earlier.
-The trip begins at the airport in Lima, on Day 1.
-We can make any additional reservations for you in Lima or Cusco.
+Note: The trip begins in Cusco on Day 1.
+You will be greeted on your arrival to Lima and will be greeted on your arrival in Cusco and transferred to the hotel.
+We will make any additional reservations for you in Lima or Cusco.
 Detailed information will be included with the pre-departure information.

-This morning you will be met at the Lima airport by an Andes Adventures representative, who will assist you with connecting flights to Cusco.
+You will be met at the Lima airport by an Andes Adventures representative, who will assist you with connecting flights to Cusco.
 Depart on a one-hour flight to Cusco, the ancient capital of the Inca Empire and the continent’s oldest continuously inhabited city.
-Our trip leader will meet you at the Cusco airport.
 Upon arrival, we transfer to the hotel where a traditional welcome cup of coca leaf tea is served to help with the acclimatization to the 11,150 feet altitude.
 This afternoon we will have a guided sightseeing tour of the city, visiting the Cathedral, the Inca temple Qorikancha, and the Santo Domingo Monastery.
 You will receive a tourist ticket valid for the length of the trip enabling you to visit the many archaeological sites, temples and other places of interest.
-Welcome dinner and overnight in Cusco.
+Overnight in Cusco.

 Meals: L, D.